Battle of Muong Khoua: Siege

 While the French troops from Sop-Nao were making their way via canoe to the mother strong point, Teullier and his forces were feeling what one chronicler referred to as l'asphyxie par le vide ("choking-off by creating a void"), the result of a Việt Minh presence in the area.
 The local villagers no longer spoke to the French, when they had previously been communicative, and the population began leaving; both the farms and the markets were deserted.
-The French viewed this as an indicator of imminent enemy attack.
+The French viewed this as an indicator of an imminent enemy attack.
 Furthermore, the thick jungle and steep slopes isolated the French strong points from all but river and airborne supply.
 The Việt Minh, on the other hand, were adequately supplied by over 200,000 porters, or coolies.
 Referred to officially as a "relatively small" force, the 300 Chasseurs Laotiens and "handful" of French NCOs and two officers were equipped with three 81-mm and two 60-mm mortars and two machine guns.
 They were ordered on April 13 to hold for fourteen days by Colonel Boucher de Crévecoeur, who promised air support.

 At 23:00 hours that evening, April 13, mortar shells began landing on the slopes of position Alpha.
 These bombardments would take place every night, and the Việt Minh launched their first direct assault, which failed and left Việt Minh 22 dead.
 This defeat prompted a reversion to previous tactics of slowly "gnawing away" at the French outpost, and Giap ordered the 312th to leave some forces behind to continue a siege while the remainder of the division moved on.
 Meanwhile, overhead, French B-26s bombed Việt Minh positions, and cargo planes dropped supplies, Luciole (firefly) flares, and ammunition on the French positions.
 This "air bridge" enabled the garrison to survive, and fourteen days later on April 27 it was still intact; the French High Command dropped a Legion of Honor for Teullier and several Croix de Guerres for his men.
 Teullier and a small group left the Mousetrap to deliver the relevant decorations to Pi and Alpha, although movement between the positions was extremely difficult.